 After almost 3 months without domestic coronavirus infections, an infection was registered in Ho Chi Minh City near the end of November.
-To keep the risk of further spreading as low as possible, the Vietnamese government implemented a number of measures, which can also affect the use of tourist and business visas.
-On this page you can read the impact of these measures on your travel plans.
-This information was last updated on 1 October 2020
+To keep the risk of further spreading as low as possible, the Vietnamese government has virtually sealed off the country from the outside world, which also affects the use of tourist and business visas.
+On this page, you can read about the impact of these measures on your travel plans.
+This information was last updated on 7 January 2021

-How big is the coronavirus problem in Vietnam?
+How serious is the coronavirus problem in Vietnam?

 Vietnam has also taken strict measures to stop a further outbreak of coronavirus / COVID-19.

 Can I still travel to Vietnam?

 In general, foreigners cannot travel to Vietnam until further notice.
-This also applies to travellers that received a visa from the immigration service which states that they can enter the country.
-However, persons with the Vietnamese nationality are still allowed in.
+Persons with Vietnamese nationality are still allowed in, however.
 Exceptions are also made for persons that want to enter the country to offer medical or other specialised help, and there is also an exception in place for "experts, business managers and highly skilled workers" which are necessary to keep the Vietnamese economy running or get it back on its feet.
 These persons must acquire their visa through their Vietnamese business partner, and not through the embassy or consulate.

 Is it still possible to apply for a visa?

 When is it safe to travel to Vietnam again?

 This is currently not known.
-Travelling within Vietnam is limited, and gatherings are partially limited in Hanoi, Ho Chi Minh City and other provinces.
 Keep a close watch on this page and contact your travel agency or airline.
 Vietnam is currently dealing with extremely high infection numbers.
 It is expected that travelling to Vietnam will be discouraged for at least another month.

-I’m still in Vietnam, what do I do?
+I am still in Vietnam, what should I do?